henryrweiland/Central-Bank-Meeting-Dates/README.md

 This data is featured in *"Who's the Leader?
 Evaluating International Monetary Policy Spillovers"*.
 We have made this data publicly available.
 Please cite accordingly:

 Weiland, Henry and Yeo, Megan.
 “Who's the Leader?
-Evaluating International Monetary Policy Spillovers,” Stanford Undergraduate Economics Journal 13(1).
+Evaluating International Monetary Policy Spillovers,” Stanford Undergraduate Economic Review 13 (1): 2-12.

 A useful resource can also be found on the [BIS website](https://www.bis.org/mc/currency_areas.htm).